-12.1 Interested signatories and interested parties15 shall be given ample opportunity to present in writing all information and argument that they consider relevant in respect of the investigation in question.
+12.1 Interested signatories and interested parties 22,23 shall be given ample opportunity to present in writing all information and argument that they consider relevant in respect of the investigation in question.
 Taking account of the need to protect confidential information, written information and argument submitted by one interested signatory or interested party shall be made available promptly to other interested signatories or interested parties participating in the investigation.
 Interested signatories and interested parties also shall have the right, upon justification, to present information orally.
 Where such information is provided orally, the interested parties subsequently shall be required to reduce such submissions to writing.
-Any decision of the investigating authorities can only be based on such information and arguments as were submitted in writing to this authority and which were available to interested signatories and interested parties participating in the investigation, due account having been given to the need to protect confidential information.
+Any decision of the investigating authorities can only be based on such information and arguments as were on the written record of this authority and which were available to interested signatories and interested parties participating in the investigation, due account having been given to the need to protect confidential information.